Sydney Swans: VFA success

+In May 1889, the Swans lost narrowly to a touring Maori team from New Zealand.

 At the end of the 1896 season, Collingwood and South Melbourne finished equal at the top of the VFA's premiership ladder with records of 14–3–1, requiring a playoff match to determine the season's premiership; this was the first time this had occurred in VFA history.
 The match took place on 3 October 1896 at the East Melbourne Cricket Ground.
 Collingwood won the match, six goals to five, in front of an estimated crowd of 12,000.

 This grand final would be the last match South Melbourne would play in the VFA, as the following season they would be one of eight founding clubs forming the breakaway Victorian Football League joining St Kilda, Essendon, Fitzroy, Melbourne, Geelong, Carlton and Collingwood.

 VFL entry: 1897–1909

 South Melbourne was one of the original founding clubs of the Victorian Football League that was formed in 1897.